vishrutkohli/mailman3/src/mailman/docs/ACKNOWLEDGMENTS.rst

 GNU Mailman was invented by John Viega.
 Barry Warsaw is the current project leader.
 Aurélien Bompard leads HyperKitty and bundler development.
-Florian Fuchs leads Postorious development.
+Florian Fuchs leads Postorius development.
 Development of mailman.client is a group effort.

 All project decisions are made by consensus via the Mailman Cabal, er,